Interview with PA Scholar, Prinita Mukherjee

 4. What opportunities are there for individuals and scholars with PA?

-PA provides a wide range of opportunities to attend leadership and skills
+PA provides a wide range of opportunities to attend leadership and skills training programmes.

 While I was a student, I had two internship opportunities at PA with NACLI and Woodlands Galaxy Community Club.
 Since I joined full-time in July 2022, PA has allowed me to work on many cause-based projects that have driven impact and made a meaningful difference.
 When I took on a more communications-focused role, PA also allowed me to attend courses to learn important tools and add to my skillsets.